leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 Drilling is a way to connect and pass values between separate worksheets or workbooks.
 In a drill, you always have a *source* report and a *destination* report, where the source report is the report that the user would start on and perform the drill on, and the destination report is the report that the user ends up on after the drill.
 A typical use case for a drill arises when you have a general report that provides a summary of some high-level data, and you want to allow the user to get more detail on some of the data in that report, but don’t have enough room to display this detail on the report.
 This can be resolved by creating a second report for that more detailed data and setting up a drill into the more detailed report from the summary one.
 You can then pass some piece of data from the general/summary report into a cell in the detailed report so that the detailed report can automatically pull in and filter data based on the cell the user drilled on in the source report.
 You can read more about ReportDrill() [here]().

-In our case, CustomerOrderHistory, the report we’ve been working on so far, is the general/summary report.
-We will create a new report, SaleOrder, which will be the detailed report that we will drill into from CustomerOrderHistory.
+In this case, CustomerOrderHistory is the general/summary report.
+You will create a new report, SaleOrder, which will be the detailed report that can be drilled into from CustomerOrderHistory.

 ### SalesOrder Report Preview

-First, take a look at the finished product of the SalesOrder report and define our goals for what the report should do.
+The goal for the second report, SalesOrder, is to have a DRILL from CustomerOrderHistory that carries over the OrderID of the record being drilled on to SalesOrder, where a detailed report on a single order will be displayed.

-The SalesOrder report will provide detailed information about a single order.
-It shows:
+The SalesOrder report will provide information for a given order, broken up into the following 3 categories:
-1. Information about the customer who placed the order,
-2. Information about the order itself (date placed, shipper information, etc.), as well as 3) information about the products contained in the order.

-You will build the report to have 3 separate sections which group and display together these 3 different categories of data.
-The categories are broken up as follows:

 **1. Customer Information:** This section includes information about the customer who placed the order that is being drilled on.